James Ponsoldt

-James Adam Ponsoldt (born 1978) is an American film director, actor and screenwriter.
+James Ponsoldt is an American film director, actor and screenwriter.
 He directed the drama films Off the Black (2006) and Smashed (2012), the romantic comedy-drama The Spectacular Now (2013), and the dramas The End of the Tour (2015) and The Circle (2017).

 Early life

 Ponsoldt was born in Athens, Georgia.
 He is the son of James F. and Susan E. Ponsoldt, and the grandson of graphic artist William Teason.
 His father is a retired law professor, formerly at the University of Georgia.
 He grew up in Athens and attended Cedar Shoals High School.
 He received his bachelor's degree from Yale University and graduated from Columbia University with an MFA in directing.
 Ponsoldt is also a graduate of the Professional Programs in Screenwriting and Producing at the UCLA School of Theater, Film and Television.

 Career

 Short films

 Ponsoldt has written and directed three short films: Coming Down the Mountain (2003), Rush Tickets (2003), and Junebug and Hurricane (2004).
 He also co-directed (and served as a co-directory of photography and an editor on) a documentary short called We Saw Such Things (2008), about the mermaids of Weeki Wachee Springs, Florida.